Artist: Karen Mooney

 Artist Biography

 Mixed Media best explains my artwork.
 From 2008-12, I was a student at Salem Community College.
 I was fortunate to have Paul Stankard as my professor for 4 years.
 My degrees are in Fine Art Glass and Studio Arts.
-I completed my first major art piece, Joseph’s Cloak of Many Colors, in 2012.
-It was accepted into Laura Donofer’s Glass Fashion Show, held at the 2012 GAS Conference.
+My piece, Joseph’s Cloak of Many Colors, was completed in 2012.
+Laura Donofer accepted the shawl into her Glass Fashion Show, where I walked the runway and wore it during the 2012 GAS Conference.
 Corning Museum of Fine Art Glass published a book displaying all the pieces.
 The Renwick Gallery of Smithsonian Art sponsored a show in 2013 where Fluehr Bressler, a prominent art collector, purchased my cloak.
-Upon graduation, I volunteered at Wheaton Arts Center, doing flame-working demonstrations.
-I completed work on The listening shawl in January 2024.
-I am working on a seven-piece beaded glass costume for Laura Donofer’s upcoming glass fashion show in 2026.
+She recently donated the Cloak to the Mint Museum in Charlotte, NC.
+I finished the Listening Shawl in January of 2024.
+Presently, I’m working on a costume for Laura Donofer’s 2026 Glass Fashion Show.
+In addition to my current body of work, I continue pursuing excellence in textiles through wet felting using sheep wool and many other textiles.